 How To Diagnose a Primary Complex

-During our monthly check up, Yesha’s pedia prescribed Heraclene to catch up on her weight gain.
-The pedia told us that if her weight did not improve after a month it could be due to her weak lungs.
+During our monthly check up, Yesha’s pedia prescribed Heraclene to catch up on her weight.
+The pedia told us that if her weight did not improve after a month, it could be due to her weak lungs.
 Of course I couldn’t believe and accept it, how could an energetic, unsickly and active baby have weak lungs!

 As a mom, the possibility of lung problem has made me feel down.
-But luckily, as I was browsing a public forum, I stumbled upon a post of one mom who had the same situation as mine.
-And that’s then I learned about this.
+But luckily, as I was browsing some posts on a public forum, I stumbled upon a post of one mom who had the same situation as mine.
+And that’s then I learned about this disease.

 So I read a lot about Primary Complex by searching through the net about it.
 And having done this prepared me on Yesha’s future diagnosis.